lethaldemon/cp4wa-lab/mm/README.md

 <br>
 <img src="./images/mm03.png" alt="Watson AIOps Lab images" width="300" align="center"/>

+The following table list the username and password for the lab exercise.

+! --- ! --- ! --- !
+!
+Component !
+User Name !
+Password !
+! --- ! --- ! --- !
+!
+Linux ! ibmuser ! engageibm! !
+!
+DASH ! ncoadmin ! ncoadmin !
+! --- ! --- ! --- !

 > **Note:** In this guide, you can always click on the diagram to see the bigger picture.

 ### Lab Exercises